gnss-ro/aws-opendata/awsgnssroutils/README.md

 Again, the same is true for NASA Earthdata, which serves as an interface to data on the NASA Earth Science Data and Information Systems' DAACs.
-Finally, of course, the user must set the defaults for access to the AWS RO repository as described above.
-All but the AWS RO repository defaults will be stored in the file "~/.collocation", which is created with user read-write
+Finally, of course, the user must set the defaults for access to the AWS RO repository as described above. <span style="color:red">All but the AWS RO repository defaults will be stored in the file "~/.collocation", which is created with user read-write permissions only.</span> The AWS RO repository defaults are stored in "~/.awsgnssroutilsrc".
+Since the latter does not contain a password or secret key, it is assigned no exclusive access permissions.
-permissions only.

 For Space-Track, obtain an account.
 After having done so, set the defaults associated with Space-Track data by

 ```
 from awsgnssroutils.collocation.core.spacetrack import setdefaults
-setdefaults( root_path="/my/path/to/space-track/data", username="my_username", password="my_password" )
+setdefaults( root_path="/my/path/to/space-track/data", spacetracklogin=("my_username","my_password") )
 ```

 This establishes the directory indicated by *root_path* as the root path where